grnet/synnefo/docs/source/devguide.rst

 Pithos is a storage service implemented by GRNET (http://www.grnet.gr).
 Data is stored as objects, organized in containers, belonging to an account.
 This hierarchy of storage layers has been inspired by the OpenStack Object Storage (OOS) API and similar CloudFiles API by Rackspace.
 The Pithos API follows the OOS API as closely as possible.
 One of the design requirements has been to be able to use Pithos with clients built for the OOS, without changes.

+However, to be able to take full advantage of the Pithos infrastructure, client software should be aware of the extensions that differentiate Pithos from OOS.
+Pithos objects can be updated, or appended to.
+They can also be versioned, meaning that the server will track changes, assign version numbers and allow reading previous instances.

+The storage backend of Pithos is block oriented, which allows for efficient, deduplicated data placement.
+The block structure of objects is exposed at the API layer, in order to encourage external software to implement advanced data management operations.

 This document's goals are:

 * Define the Pithos ReST API that allows the storage and retrieval of data and metadata via HTTP calls